 This petite falcon, the smallest in North America, is an efficient and feisty predator.
 Kestrels will hunt small mammals, insects and even birds—which is why their nickname is “sparrow hawk.”
-In the Bay Area, you might see a kestrel perched on a wire or pole near open spaces, farmlands, even urban areas.
+In the Bay Area, you might see a kestrel perched on a wire or pole near open spaces, farmlands, and even urban areas.
 They will nest in tree holes, rock crevices, and nest boxes made by humans.

 Is it a boy or girl?

 For most raptor species, it can be hard to tell.
 However, you can identify a male kestrel from a female by the feather colors.
 Males have blue-gray wings while females have brown wings with black bars.